Nondegeneracy of ground states and multiple semiclassical solutions of the Hartree equation for general dimensions: Introduction and main results

 Our proof of Theorem \ref{t:multiple} is based on a Lyapunov-Schmidt reduction argument introduced by \cite{AmMalSe2001}.
 Comparing with the local Schr\"odinger equations as in \cite{AmMalSe2001}, more involved analysis is needed to deal the nonlocal term in (\ref{e:namain}).
 This kind of situations also appears in the equations containing other nonlocal operators such as fractional Laplacian (see i.e. \cite{Davila2014,CZ:CPFSE,Davila2015,Chen2015}).
 For more details see Section \ref{s:application} below.

 The paper is organized as follows.
 Section \ref{s:preliminaries} contains some preliminaries for further applications.
-Section \ref{s:expansion} proves the expansion formula for the nonlocal term (Theorem \ref{p:qm}).
 In Section \ref{s:nondegeneracy}, we sketch the proof of the nondegeneracy of ground states (Theorem \ref{t:nondegeneracy}).
 Section \ref{s:application} is devoted to the applications of the nondegeneracy result to construct multiple semiclassical solutions (Theorem \ref{t:multiple}).